hestiacp/hestiacp-docs/cli_commands/commands.rst

 **update web templates**

-**Label**:   `hestia`

 **Options**: `[RESTART]`

-The function for changing the release branch for the Hestia Control Panel.
+This function for changing the release branch for the Hestia Control Panel.
 This allows the user to switch between stable and pre-release builds which will automaticlly update based on the appropriate release schedule if auto-update is turned on.

 *******************************************************************